-After its first high-level session on the pandemic, the U.N.
-General Assembly on Monday created a new “international day” to prevent global health crises like COVID-19 that has killed 1.5 million people worldwide.
+UNITED NATIONS (AN) — After its first high-level session on the pandemic, the U.N.
+General Assembly created a new "international day" to prevent global health crises like COVID-19 that has killed 1.5 million people worldwide.

-The United Nations’ resolution, adopted by consensus, established December 27 as the “International Day of Epidemic Preparedness” each year.
+The United Nations' resolution, adopted by consensus on Monday, establishes December 27 as the "International Day of Epidemic Preparedness" each year.
 It was added to the list of international days that promote U.N. efforts by educating the public or mobilizing political will and resources.

 In the resolution, the 193-nation world body agreed the day was needed because of world leaders' “grave concern at the devastating impacts of major infectious diseases and epidemics, as exemplified by the ongoing coronavirus disease (COVID-19) pandemic, on human lives.”

 The World Health Organization, as the U.N.'s health agency, was put in charge of overseeing how the day should be observed.
 The assembly said that "future epidemics could surpass previous outbreaks in terms of intensity and gravity," and because of that possibility the world should make every effort to share information, scientific knowledge and best practices on how people can prevent and respond to pandemics.

 Its resolution also said that outbreaks and epidemics harm long-term social and economic development by threatening to "overwhelm already overstretched health systems, disrupt global supply chains and cause disproportionate devastation of the livelihoods of people."

 The assembly's two-day session on Thursday and Friday ended without a resolution.
 But its president, Turkish diplomat Volkan Bozkir, delivered a gentle reminder that nations must restore global health by taking a "vaccines for all" approach.
 He told world leaders in brief remarks at the end of the session that this egalitarian approach remains "our only vehicle to uphold our pledge: to leave no one behind."